The shifting nature of light

 "For me, a landscape does not exist in its own right, since its appearance changes at any moment."
 Claude Monet

-Monet was an Impressionist; influential in a movement defined, in part, by their mutual interest in the fleeting moments of everyday life.
-For Claude Monet, Camille Pissarro and Alfred Sisley in particular, nothing changed a place more than the shifting nature of light.
-Monet painted multiple artworks of the same scene at different times of the day, and pushed the boundaries of reality with colour and gesture.
-Pissarro's depiction of light changed depending on his emotional attachments.
+Monet was an Impressionist; influential in a movement defined, in part, by a mutual interest in the fleeting moments of everyday life.
+For Claude Monet, Camille Pissarro and Alfred Sisley in particular, nothing changed a place more than the light and its evolving moods.
+Monet experimented with multiple artworks of the same scenes at different times of the day.
+He pushed the boundaries of reality with colour and gesture.
+Pissarro's depiction of light changed depending on his emotional attachment.
 Sisley was content to observe more natural conditions of light, and reflected the love he found in the scenes his paintings depicted.
-All three had a drive to understand how life can alter from one moment to the next depending on, amongst other things, the quality and direction of light, and our perception of it.
+All three had a drive to understand how life alters from one moment to the next depending on, amongst other things, the quality and direction of light, and our perception of it.

-At Mont Saint-Michel, after wandering the dark rooms of the abbey with a friend, each on our own solitary audio tour, I emerged into a secluded courtyard in the failing light of a stunning spring evening.
-Upon seeing the dramatic display of the sun's rays on the wall of the abbey, I understood suddenly why people believe in higher powers.
+At Mont Saint-Michel after wandering the dark rooms of the abbey with a friend, each on our own solitary audio tour, I emerged into a secluded courtyard in the failing light of a stunning Spring evening.
+Upon seeing the dramatic display of the sun's rays on the wall of the abbey I understood suddenly why people believe in higher powers.
 For a few minutes, the courtyard was radiant and tinged with an otherworldly sublimity impossible to name.
-I, like the Impressionists, felt a need to capture and remember that light.
+I, like Monet and the Impressionists, felt a need to capture and remember that light.
 It was a moment full of wonder and longing, and one I will not soon forget.

-In a moment as perfectly timed and brilliantly fleeting as that, it's hard to believe life is just a random series of events.
-That is the power of light and its shifting nature— it can make you question everything you think you know.
+Having experienced a moment as perfectly timed and brilliantly fleeting as that, it's hard to believe life is just a random series of events.
+That is the power of light.
+It is in it’s shifting nature.
+Nature that can have you questioning everything you think you know.

 Photography by @ketcher_f